arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
-I'm Arcadia Page, an intuitive writer, artist, creative rebel, and an authentic life alignment coach ⚡
+I'm Arcadia Page, an intuitive writer, artist, creative rebel, and a certified self-care and authentic life alignment coach ⚡

 I enjoy exploring what it means to live a wholehearted creative life, and I help thoughtful, introspective, and sensitive creative people overcome overwhelm by designing a way of living and working that fits who they truly are.